Success is a collection of problems solved.

 A decade of litigation — at times called the “Super Bowl of Probate” and the “Battle of the Bequest” — ensued, with parties attempting to break the Marin-only restriction of the trust.

 While the case was still making its way through the courts, eminent Harvard gerontologist John W. Rowe was enlisted to convene a panel of experts to create a plan for a “preeminent research institute in aging.”
 The court ultimately appointed the Marin Community Foundation as the successor trustee to the San Francisco Foundation and instructed it to provide the Institute with 15 percent of the net income from the Buck estate in perpetuity.
-When the Buck Institute opened its doors in 1999, it became the first research center in the country to fulfill the challenge of a 1991 National Academy of Sciences report that called for the establishment of at least 10 centers of excellence focused exclusively on research on aging.
+When the Buck Institute opened its doors in 1999, it became the first research center in the country to fulfill the challenge of a 1991 National Academy of Medicine report that called for the establishment of at least 10 centers of excellence focused exclusively on research on aging.

 The Buck Institute officially opens its doors.